Alaska climate change forcing some villages to relocate

-QUINHAGAK, Alaska — Accelerating erosion is forcing villages in western Alaska to begin making plans to move.
+QUINHAGAK, Alaska — Accelerating erosion is forcing villages in western Alaska to begin making plans to move, officials said.

-Alaska's Energy Desk reported Monday that erosion caused by climate change threatens village infrastructure and could force the relocation of communities such as Quinhagak.
+Erosion caused by climate change threatens village infrastructure and could force the relocation of communities such as Quinhagak, Alaska's Energy Desk reported Monday.

 A 2012 state report listed Quinhagak's sewer lagoon and multipurpose building as top priorities for replacement or repair because of erosion and thawing permafrost.

-Officials say erosion now threatens Quinhagak's airstrip, water treatment plant and water and sewer system.
+Erosion now threatens Quinhagak's airstrip, water treatment plant and water and sewer system, officials said.

+Quinhagak's sewer lagoon and the building holding the laundromat and health clinic have experienced the worst impacts, creating a public health problem, said tribal administrator Ferdinand Cleveland.

+The village installed thermosiphons, systems designed to keep the ground from thawing, but they are not working because the ground is warming too fast, Ferdinand said.

 Information from: KYUK-AM, http://www.kyuk.org